dredkin/deluge-rbb/README.md

 * Add torrents dialog (for Download location & move completed location)
 * Move completed in the options tab of the bottom menu bar.
 * Right click menu "Move" dialog.
+* Set a default folder for the browse dialog
+** Also limit directory traversal to this folder & subfolders.

 ## Building
 To build yourself you will need to run `python setup.py bdist_egg` to build the egg file.